What laws cover housing and service animals?

 Learn more about the FHA, Section 504, and how these laws protect individuals with a disability.

 HUD, the U.S. Department of Housing and Urban Development, implements the FHA and Section 504 of the Rehabilitation Act as it applies to housing.
 HUD has several resources for individuals with a disability.
-Start here, but make sure you check out these pages, too:
+Start with the HUD's Information for Disabled Persons page, but make sure you check out these pages, too:

-- HUD Disability Overview provides basic information about the FHA, Section 504, and the ADA as it relates to housing.
+- HUD's Disability Overview page provides basic information about the FHA, Section 504, and the ADA as it relates to housing.

-- Reasonable Accommodations and Modifications defines these changes, provides examples, and answers basic questions.
+- HUD's Reasonable Accommodations and Modifications page defines these changes, provides examples, and answers basic questions.

-- Assistance Animals addresses key information about service or assistance animals in housing, including what the obligations of housing providers are.
+- HUD's Assistance Animals page addresses key information about service or assistance animals in housing, including what the obligations of housing providers are.

 How does the FHA and Section 504 define a service animal?